Casa de Shenandoah: 2019 sale and subsequent legal issues

 Casa de Shenandoah was sold to Smoketree LLC in July 2019, for $5.56 million.
 Earlier that year, Newton had offered to buy back the estate for $6 million.
 Although he thought an agreement had been reached, he was disappointed to later learn that the estate was being sold to another buyer.
 In August 2019, Newton took legal action against Smoketree, who believed that the purchase included the estate's contents.
 Newton denied that this was the case, and he sought to retrieve property from the estate such as antiques, art, and personal items.
 The visitor center and its 10-acre site were sold in September 2019, to Harsch Investment Properties.
 In February 2020, Newton won a preliminary battle to reacquire his belongings.
 Newton also owned the "Casa de Shenandoah" name, which was removed from the estate.

 In August 2019, a woman sued Newton and CSD over an alleged incident that occurred at the estate in 2017, in which her teenage daughter was bitten by his pet capuchin monkey while on the tour.
 Newton's wife stated that the family was not directly involved with estate operations at the time of the incident and had no knowledge of it.
 In April 2020, a woman filed a second lawsuit against Newton, claiming that she too had been bitten by his pet monkey during a tour in 2018.

 In August 2020, Smoketree put the estate up for sale at a cost of $29.9 million.

 In popular culture

+Season 2 episode 22 "Lucy and Wayne Newton" of Here's Lucy was centered on the 4 main characters becoming ranch hands at CSD after a bungled visit to Las Vegas...
+CSD was prominently featured throughout the episode.

 A 90-minute television program, The Wayne Newton Special, was filmed at Casa de Shenandoah in 1974, and aired later that year on NBC.
 The ranch was also featured in The Rockford Files and Vega$.
 Casa de Shenandoah and Newton appear in the 1997 film Vegas Vacation.
 In June 2005, Newton filmed a series of introductions for Total Request Live that involved the ranch's various animals.
 The ranch was featured as the finishing point in the finale of The Amazing Race 15 in 2009.
 Casa de Shenandoah was also featured in a 2011 episode of Confessions: Animal Hoarding, in which the estate accepted approximately 200 lovebirds previously kept in a hoarder house.
 A June 2018 episode of The Bachelorette featured a group date at Casa de Shenandoah.